Etrade AUM

 Etrade Managed Account Rating

 While most of E*Trade’s business comes from self-directed clients, the online broker does provide investment advice and portfolio management for a fee.
 E*Trade has a robo-advisory service, and it costs 0.30% per year.
 It requires a $5,000 deposit to start.
-The major competitor in this area, JP Morgan Chase, provides robo-advisory investing completely free.
+The major competitor in this area, M1 Finance, provides robo-advisory investing completely free.

 Human advisors are available, although they’re slightly more expensive.
 One package requires $25,000 to begin and costs between 65 and 90 basis points.
 Unlike the robot, this service includes mutual funds in addition to low-cost ETF’s.